What Are Sales Orders?

 Monitor Sales Order Performance

-Tracking fulfillment rates, order accuracy, and processing speed helps identify areas for improvement in sales and logistics.
+Tracking fulfillment rates, order accuracy, and processing speed shows you where sales and logistics can improve.

 Conclusion